How to Make a Cake with Edible Paper Pastry Sheets

 |

-Have you ever looked at a cake and thought, “I wish I could make and eat that”?
+Have you ever looked at a fancy cake and thought, “I wish I could make and eat that”?
 Well, with edible paper pastry sheets, now you can!

 Today, I am sharing how to make a cake with edible paper pastry sheets.
 It’s simple, and the results are sure to wow your friends and family.
 So what are you waiting for?
 Let’s start baking!